BerkeleyEEE/berkeleyeee.github.io/index.md

 #### Due to the COVID-19 outbreak, we will be holding the presentations on Zoom until we are able to meet again.
 ERE student work-in-progress presentations begin at 12PM and conlude at 1:00PM.
-Practice job talks begin at 11:30AM or 12PM, and last for 1.5 hours.
+Practice job talks begin at 11:30AM or 12PM, and last for 90 minutes.

 Join Zoom Meeting
 https://berkeley.zoom.us/j/93929425145